Crossplay Love: Otaku x Punk: Reception

 Crossplay Love was nominated for the 2019 Next Manga Award and the 2020 Denshi Comic Awards, the latter of which called it a great series with an intriguing premise.
-The manga's web edition had been viewed 15 million times as of February 2019, and was popular with readers. and Splashcomics both considered it a good cross-dressing comedy for fans of the genre, recommending it to readers who have enjoyed similar manga like Mikiyo Tsuda's Princess Princess.
-Multiversity Comics listed it as one of their top manga of August 2022 for its "multi-layered" exploration of sexuality and gender, which they considered earnest while avoiding becoming too serious.
+The manga's web edition had been viewed 15 million times as of February 2019, and was popular with readers; the American comic book store Sour Cherry Comics reported that it was their second-highest selling queer manga of 2023, after Asuka Miyazaki's X-Gender, and one of their highest selling comics of the year in general.
+Animania and Splashcomics both considered it a good cross-dressing comedy for fans of the genre, recommending it to readers who have enjoyed similar manga like Mikiyo Tsuda's Princess Princess.
+Crunchyroll News recommended it to readers who like "fluffy" romantic comedies, and included it in a feature on "fantastic" LGBTQ manga.

 The writing was generally well received, with Animania, Koneko, and Splashcomics commending it for its comedic and "mind-boggling set-up" and quirky scenarios, and NLab finding it cute.
 Koneko appreciated the comedy of the hidden boys' love scenario; Animania also highlighted the comedic moments, which they thought would appeal to cross-dressing and gender-bending fans, but found the timing off for the slapstick-based gags.
 Reviewing the first volume, they also criticized the series for not living up to the premise's potential to the same level as similar series like Wakana Yanai's Cinderella Closet, although Splashcomics found the story to develop well as it continued, with increasing amounts of chaotic and wacky comedy and suspense as more characters get involved and the two leads try to avoid getting found out.
 NLab, too, enjoyed the suspenseful developments, such as when the leads meet while only one is disguised as their female alter ego.
+Multiversity Comics liked its "multi-layered" exploration of sexuality and gender, which they considered earnest while avoiding becoming too serious.

-Critics also liked Toru's art, with Splashcomics calling it well staged, and Animania calling it a stylish, appealing and frantic shōjo-like style, although at times a bit too visually cluttered.
+Critics also liked Toru's art, with Splashcomics calling it well staged, and Animania describing it as having a stylish, appealing and frantic shōjo-like style, although at times visually cluttered.
 They also liked the character designs, which they thought suited each character well, such as Yuuma's "gorgeous" dresses and Shuumei's sporty outfits, although Koneko considered the protagonists' female personas to be better drawn than their regular selves.